Changing the face of what it means to be a man.

 It was only when, by chance, I encountered other people speaking honestly, sharing familiar stories, that I realised I wasn’t alone in these feelings of anxiety about life – that there is another path.

 Listening gave me respite from my anguish.
-Sharing was cathartic, a release from a conveyor belt of anxiety going round in my head.
+Sharing was cathartic, a release from the conveyor belt of anxiety going round in my head.
 I realised I was not the problem, we are not the problem – being a man is not the problem.
 Only these limiting scripts, prescribing what it means to be a man, which damage men and belittle women, are a problem.

-From as young as age six, boys trade our innate empathy and compassion for phoney toughness.
+From as young as age six, boys trade innate empathy and compassion for phoney toughness.
 As the years pass, our social vocabulary, our emotional toolkit, is often reduced to but one choice.
 The hammer.